D1guinh0/D1guinh0/README.md

-Eai, Tudo Bem ? 👋🏼
+Hey, how are you? 👋🏼

-Opa!
-Meu nome e Diogo Henrique, Mais pode me chamar de D1guinh0, Eu sou do brasil e sou um aprendiz de programção, nos ultimos dias tenho aprendido bastante sobre .lua e javascript👨🏻‍💻
+Oops!
+My name and Diogo Henrique, More can call me D1guinh0, I am from Brazil and I am a programming apprentice, in the last days I have learned a lot about .lua and javascript👨🏻‍💻

-💻Liguagens que estou aprendendo/Ja Domino:
+IguLanguages ​​I'm learning / Ja Domino:

-Sobre Mim:
+About me:
-📍 Brasilia|DF|Brasil
+📍 Brasilia | DF | Brazil